 In some areas of the home, moisture and water are big concerns.
 Bathrooms, mudrooms, entryways, basements, and even kitchens are often the site of spills, humidity, and tracked-in water or mud.
 And depending on where you live, the possibility of flooding from storms or other natural disasters can be a major concern.

 In these situations, choosing a floor that can stand up to water is pretty important.
-If waterproof flooring is a priority for you, here are some great options.
+If waterproof or water-resistant flooring is a priority for you, here are some great options.

 There’s a reason tile is such a popular choice when it comes to bathroom floors – it stands up to lots of water and humidity.
 Porcelain tile is a great choice, as it’s required to have an extremely low absorption rate – 0.5 percent or lower.
 Ceramic tile is also a fine choice for moisture-prone rooms, even though it isn’t required to have such a low absorption rate.